anaschen29/spy/README.md

-Spy Game created for Tuesday Tea.
+Single-device webapp for Spy using Node.js, created for Tuesday Tea and beyond.

-npm start
+Can be locally started via npm start, and it is also deployed on https://spy-2.vercel.app/.